 It's around that time in the earth's orbit where things start getting a little colder, darker and stormier here on the Baltic, and most businesses in Tri-City (Gdańsk, Sopot and Gdynia) will shorten their opening hours or just close altogether...

-The weather in Gdańsk averages around -1.3°C in winter, and a small amount of snow is generally expected, though climate change has been draining the fun for a while now!
+The weather in Gdańsk averages around -1.3°C in winter, and at least a small amount of snow is expected, though climate change has been draining the fun for a while now!
 These shouldn't be taken as signs that life itself is coming to an end, rather that life is simply adapting to the change of season and, in our opinion, the Tri-city does it very well!

 Winter activities in Gdańsk that rely on sub-zero temperatures make up for the less-appealing weather.
 Those travelling with young children can get some extra ideas from our feature on Activities for Kids in the Tri-City.
 There are also several advantages to visiting Gdańsk in the winter: there are fewer tourists, less crowded restaurants and museums and, all-round, prices are much lower.
 As foreigners living in Poland, we also notice that customer service greatly improves in the off-season, which is no doubt an indicator of less stress and more equal customer-to-staff ratios.
 Those from the Southern Hemisphere (including Yours Truly) have the opportunity to experience a classic European Christmas and New Years Eve in the snow, much like the ironic decorations of your local western shopping centre in the sweltering heat of summer.